Bodycam usage goes mainstream in southwest Germany with more than 30,300 bodycam missions

 All patrol services at the police stations in Baden-Württemberg (146 in total) have been equipped with the cameras since June 2019.
 Since then, bodycam usage has become increasingly widespread in the area.

 The primary goal is to document attacks on officials with bodycams.
 Because the violence against police officers in the southwest is increasing, it is necessary to take action.
 In 2020, violent incidents rose by 3.2 percent to 5151 cases compared to the previous year.
 This meant a new record level had been reached.
 The number of police officers who were injured grew by a whopping 17.3 percent to 2,630.
-The amount of attempted homicides rose by 5 to 11 cases.
 Not every attack takes place in public spaces.
 It can also happen in apartments, offices, shops or clubs.
 In 2020, an estimate of 28 percent of incidents of violence against police officers and around 32 percent of the cases of injured emergency service workers were recorded.
-Since January 2021, bodycams can also be used in apartments, inside disco’s and on certain business premises in certain cases.
+Since January 2021, bodycams can also be used in apartments, inside disco’s and on certain business premises in specific cases.